hsiaoyi0504/awesome-cheminformatics/README.md

 ### Command Line
 * [Open Babel](http://openbabel.org/wiki/Main_Page) - A series of command-line tools, also includes C++, Perl, Python interfaces
+* [smina](https://sourceforge.net/projects/smina/) - A fork of AutoDock Vina that is customized to better support scoring function development and high-performance energy minimization.

 <a name="cpp" />
 ### C++